tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-sql-2000-when-8000-characters-is-not-eno.md

 END
 ```

-Here&#8217;s a sample execution of SendMail for you:
+Here's a sample execution of SendMail for you:

 sql
 EXEC SendMail 'emtucifor@example.com', 'emtucifor@example.com', 'This is a test email', @HTMLBody = '<8000 characters here>'